Hypergeometric Discriminants: Introduction

 In the aforementioned literature, Landau singularity is described as either the bifurcation locus, the union of codimension one Whitney strata, or the Euler discriminant locus.
 However, the Landau singularity should be defined as the locus where the Euler integral \eqref{eq:Euler Integral intro} develops singularities.
 We expect that by introducing a holonomic system to which the Euler integral is subject, its singular locus will provide the correct definition of Landau singularity.
 Within the framework of the GKZ system (i.e., when $Z=\C^{A_1}$), it has been rigorously proven that the singular locus of the GKZ system is precisely the vanishing locus of the principal $A$-determinant, which is also the Euler discriminant locus.
 Therefore, the first task is to introduce a $D$-module whose singular locus coincides with the Euler discriminant locus.
 More generally, given a family $\pi:X\to Z$ of locally complete intersection very affine varieties satisfying additional assumptions as detailed in Section \ref{sec:2}, we associate a holonomic $D_Z$-module $M^{\rm hyp}_\pi(\nu)$.
 The following theorem, which will be made more precise in Theorem \ref{thm:ED=Sing2} and Theorem \ref{thm:3.2}, establishes a key connection: \begin{theorem} The singular locus of $M^{\rm hyp}_\pi(\nu)$ is independent of a generic choice of $\nu$ and coincides with the Euler discriminant locus.
 Furthermore, the Euler discriminant locus is purely one codimensional, meaning that all its irreducible components have codimension one.
 Moreover, when the family is associated with a single Laurent polynomial $f(x;z)$, this locus is precisely where an Euler integral \eqref{eq:Euler Integral intro} develops singularities for some integration contour $\Gamma$. \end{theorem}

 Thus, we argue that the Landau variety should be the Euler discriminant locus.
 An algorithm for computing the Euler discriminant locus has been recently established in \cite{telen2024euler}.

 By definition, the {\it Euler discriminant} is an effective divisor \cite[Definition 3.1]{esterov2013discriminant}, which quantifies the drop of the Euler characteristic on each irreducible component of the Euler discriminant locus.
 A more refined understanding is provided by the characteristic cycle of $M^{\rm hyp}_\pi(\nu)$, which we term the {\it hypergeometric discriminant}.
+The hypergeometric discriminant is also the characteristic cycle corresponding to the constructible function $z\mapsto \chi_z$ (\cite[Section 3]{KennedyCSMclass}).
 This is a $(\dim Z)$-dimensional positive algebraic cycle $\sum_{Y}m_YT^*_YZ$ of the cotangent bundle $T^*Z$, where $T^*_YZ$ represents the conormal bundle of a closed subvariety $Y\subset Z$.
-In fact, Kashiwara's index theorem (\cite{kashiwara1973index}, \cite[Theorem~4.3.25]{dimca2004sheaves}) implies that the signed Euler characteristic $\chi_z=(-1)^{\dim X_z}\chi(X_z)$ of a fiber $X_z=\pi^{-1}(z)$ is given by the formula $\chi_z=\sum_{Y}(-1)^{{\rm codim} Y}m_YEu_Y(z)$, where $Eu_Y$ is the Euler obstruction of $Y$.
+Kashiwara's index theorem (\cite[Theorem~4.3.25]{dimca2004sheaves}, \cite{kashiwara1973index}) implies that the signed Euler characteristic $\chi_z=(-1)^{\dim X_z}\chi(X_z)$ of a fiber $X_z=\pi^{-1}(z)$ is given by the formula $\chi_z=\sum_{Y}(-1)^{{\rm codim} Y}m_YEu_Y(z)$, where $Eu_Y$ is the Euler obstruction of $Y$.
 We note that higher codimensional subvarieties $Y\subset Z$ appear in the hypergeometric discriminant.